 This research attempts to address these issues by examining how global health governance and international labour migration in Asia have evolved during public health crises.
 Specifically, by looking at policy adjustments, legitimacy, and public perceptions, within the framework of Asia, this project attempts to explain the long-term effects of the COVID-19 pandemic.

-The findings will be compiled in an edited volume to be published by Amsterdam University Press upon completion.
+The findings are compiled in an edited volume, published by Amsterdam University Press.

 Anoma P. van der Veere, LeidenAsiaCentre (P.I.)

 Catherine Lo, Maastricht University (Editor)

 Brendan Howe (Ewha Womans University GSIS, Asian Political and International Studies Association)

 Miki Kohara (Osaka University)

 Xirui Li (Nanyang Technological University)

 Anh Tuyet Nguyen (Osaka University, IAFOR Research Center)